MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Aditya Golatkar, Alessandro Achille, Stefano Soatto. *CVPR 2020*
   - Digest: We propose a method for "scrubbing'" the weights clean of information about a particular set of training data.
 The method does not require retraining from scratch, nor access to the data originally used for training.
 Instead, the weights are modified so that any probing function of the weights is indistinguishable from the same function applied to the weights of a network trained without the data to be forgotten.

+- Alleviating Privacy Attacks via Causal Learning. [[paper]](https://arxiv.org/abs/1909.12732) [[code]](https://github.com/microsoft/robustdg)
+  - Shruti Tople, Amit Sharma, Aditya Nori. *ICML 2020*
+  - Digest: To alleviate privacy attacks, we demonstrate the benefit of predictive models that are based on the causal relationships between input features and the outcome.
+We first show that models learnt using causal structure generalize better to unseen data, especially on data from different distributions than the train distribution.

 - Deep Leakage from Gradients. [[paper]](https://arxiv.org/abs/1906.08935) [[code]](https://github.com/mit-han-lab/dlg)
   - Ligeng Zhu, Zhijian Liu, Song Han. *NeurIPS 2019*
   - Digest: We show that it is possible to obtain the private training data from the publicly shared gradients.
 We name this leakage as Deep Leakage from Gradient and empirically validate the effectiveness on both computer vision and natural language processing tasks.